RealTimeChris/DiscordCoreAPI/Documentation/Examples/Deleting an Interaction Response.md

 ---
 - Access the `InputEvents` class of the `DiscordCoreAPI` namespace.
 - Select, from the `InputEvents` class, the `deleteInputEventResponseAsync()` function and execute it, while passing in a data structure of type `DiscordCoreAPI::InputEventData` with a type set to `InteractionResponseEdit`, with a return value of type `void`.
+- Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp
 // Test.hpp - Header for the "test" command.